-• Evaluating and deciding whether to recommend individuals for promotion and tenure.
+- Evaluating and deciding whether to recommend individuals for promotion and tenure. - Advising the Director on annual performance evaluations and posttenure review of all faculty and academic professionals. - Evaluating and making recommendations on sabbatical proposals. - Evaluating the progress of probationary faculty in performance reviews specified by the College.

-- Advising the Director on annual performance evaluations and posttenure review of all faculty and academic professionals. - Evaluating and making recommendations on sabbatical proposals. - Evaluating and making recommendations on the progress of probationary faculty in performance reviews specified by the College. - Making recommendations on the renewal and promotion of contract faculty with renewable contracts. - Advising the Director on long range planning issues. - Advising the Director on budget issues. - Making recommendations to the Director on hiring priorities and recruitment procedures for new faculty, and providing input to the Director on construction of search committees. - Consultation on appropriate executive functions when requested by the School Director. - b.
+- Making recommendations on the renewal and promotion of contract faculty with renewable contracts. - Advising the Director on long range planning issues. - Advising the Director on budget issues. - Making recommendations to the Director on hiring priorities and recruitment procedures for new faculty, and providing input to the Director on construction of search committees. - Consultation on appropriate executive functions when requested by the School Director. - b.
 Selection: The PBC shall have six members: - two tenured full professors, - two tenured associate professors, - two members at large who may be either tenured full or tenured associate professors.

 Members of the PBC are elected for two-year terms, with one person in each of the three categories elected by April 15 for the next academic year.
 A candidate is not eligible if known to be on leave during the first year of the term, or if they intend to apply for promotion during the next academic year.
-PBC members completing a term must wait one year before being eligible for candidacy for this committee again.
-The School Director and Associate Directors are not eligible to serve on the PBC.